 Recommended Actions for System Products:

 Avaya strongly recommends that customers follow networking and security best practices by implementing firewalls, ACLs, physical security or other appropriate access restrictions.
-Though Avaya believes such restrictions should always be in place, risk to Avaya products and the surrounding network from this potential vulnerability may be mitigated by ensuring these practices are implemented until such time as an Avaya provided product update or the recommended Avaya action is applied.
-Further restrictions as deemed necessary based on the customer's security policies may be required during this interim period, but customers should not modify the System Product operating system or application unless the change is approved by Avaya.
-Making changes that are not approved may void the Avaya product service contract.
+Though Avaya believes such restrictions should always be in place; risk to Avaya's product and the surrounding network from this potential vulnerability may be mitigated by ensuring these practices are implemented until such time as a product update is available.
+Further restrictions as deemed necessary based on the customer's security policies may be required during this interim period.

 Avaya software-only products operate on general-purpose operating systems.
 Occasionally vulnerabilities may be discovered in the underlying operating system or applications that come with the operating system.
 These vulnerabilities often do not impact the software-only product directly but may threaten the integrity of the underlying platform.